-It’s important to stress, however, that none of the Valorant agents are downright unplayable.
-Riot has done a great job in balancing the abilities of its characters and it helps that all guns are shared.
+While we do list the Valorant agents in order of their effectiveness, it’s important to stress, however, that none of them are downright unplayable.
+Riot Games has done a great job in balancing the abilities of its characters and it helps that all guns are shared.
 As long as your economy is in a good place, you should be fine to play with any agent you choose.

 Now we’ve laid out our Valorant tier list, we’re going to explain how we came by this ranking by going through each and every agent.